 Series: The Dresden Files #15

-Other books by this author that I've reviewed include Mean Streets, Dark and Stormy Knights, Aftertaste, Hex Appeal, Dangerous Women, Cold Days, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls.
+Other books by this author that I've reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls.

 Genres: Urban Fantasy